 This card specifies the width of the structures by branch if a line sink is specified as the sink type [SINKC].
 The values are ignored if a point sink is specified.
-If there are more outlet structures than will fit on a line, then the widths are continued on the next line starting in field 2.
+If there are more outlet structures than will fit on a line, then the widths are continued on the next line, starting in field 2.